-Of the clubs that Moseley currently encounter in the Championship, their oldest opponents are Nottingham.
-The first match between the sides took place, at The Reddings, on 2nd February 1884.
+The first match between Moseley and Nottingham took place, at The Reddings, on 2nd February 1884.

 |Click for Website Enquiries|